Adya6714/data-in-motion/README.md

 *   **Constraints**:
     *   Must meet Latency SLA (e.g., < 80ms).
     *   Must meet Replication Factor (RF=2).
-    *   Must respect Provider Diversity (don't put all copies in AWS).
+    *   Must respect Provider Diversity (avoiding single points of failure).
 *   **Benefit**: Guarantees the mathematically lowest cost while strictly adhering to performance SLAs.

-### 3. Dynamic Heat Decay ❄️
+### 3. Dynamic Heat Decay
-Files don't stay hot forever.
+Files do not remain hot forever.
 Our system tracks "heat" as a decaying function.
-As access stops, the heat score naturally drops, and the MILP solver automatically retires the data to cheaper storage (Azure/GCP) to save money.
+As access stops, the heat score naturally drops, and the MILP solver automatically retires the data to cheaper storage (Azure/GCP) to optimize costs.

 ---

+## Features & Edge Case Handling

+### 1. Resilience & Throttling
+Cloud providers often rate-limit requests.
+Our system handles `429 Too Many Requests` and `503 Service Unavailable` errors using **Exponential Backoff**.
+*   **Mechanism**: If a request fails, the worker waits for increasing intervals (1s, 2s, 4s...) up to a max retry limit before marking the task as failed.

+### 2. Growing File Detection (Data Integrity)
+To prevent data corruption by migrating a file that is still being written to:
+*   **Mechanism**: The migrator checks the `LastModified` timestamp.
+If the file was modified < 5 seconds ago, the migration is **skipped** with `reason: file_growing`.
+*   **Benefit**: Ensures atomicity and prevents partial file transfers.

+### 3. Chaos Engineering (Network Failures)
+We include built-in chaos controls to simulate real-world network issues.
+*   **Latency Injection**: Can inject artificial latency (e.g., 2000ms) to verify that the system does not time out but instead waits patiently.
+*   **Failure Simulation**: Can force endpoints to return errors to test the retry logic.

+---

-## 🏗️ System Architecture
+## System Architecture

 ```mermaid
 graph LR